Fresh Peach Pie

 a slice of peach pie.

-• Granulated white sugar – You can also use light brown sugar for a richer flavor.
+• Granulated sugar: This draws out the peach juices during maceration.
+You can use light brown sugar instead for a slightly deeper, more caramel-like flavor.

 Method